junariltd/jowebutils/README.md

-# Junari Website Form Utilities
+# Odoo Website Form Utilities

 Odoo has an awesome metadata-driven back-end but its support for developing forms for the front-end is pretty much non-existant at the moment!
 As a developer